 - Travel method to school etc.

 When you observe the above example, birthdate and postcode contain numbers.
 Even though it contains numerals, it is considered as categorical data.
 The easy way to determine whether the given data is categorical or numerical data is to calculate the average.
-If you can be able to calculate the average, then it is considered to be a numerical data.
-If you cannot able to calculate the average, then it is considered to be a categorical data.
+If you are able to calculate the average, then it is considered to be a numerical data.
+If you cannot calculate the average, then it is considered to be a categorical data.
 Like the example mentioned above, the average of birthdate and the postal code has no meaning, so it is taken as categorical data.

 In general, categorical data has values and observations which can be sorted into categories or groups.
 The best way to represent these data is bar graphs and pie charts.
 Categorical data are further classified into two types namely,